MatildaDamman/COMP3710_A3/recognition/ISIC_Siamese_47057111/README.md

        ```

 3. **Metrics:**
-  - Precision, recall, F1-score, ROC-AUC, and confusion matrix are reported in the console and any figures you save under `results/`.
+  - Precision, recall, F1-score, ROC-AUC and are reported in the console and any figures you save under `results/`.
   - Clinical implications are discussed above.

 ---